There are many ways for you to help strengthen the intergenerational (IG) movement!

 Please make a tax-deductible donation today so that we may continue to educate, empower, and connect.

-You may click the “Donate” button on the upper right of this page to give online or send your checks to: Bridges Together, PO Box 527, Maynard, MA 01754.
+Click the “Donate” button above to give online or send your checks to: Bridges Together, PO Box 527, Maynard, MA 01754.

 Thank you helping to build more intergenerational bridges!